theobald-software/theobald-software.github.io/content/_en/xtract-universal/table/where-clause.md

 {% include _content/en/tables/where-clause-syntax.md%}
 {% include _content/en/tables/where-clause-editor.md%}

-### Runtime Parameters in the WHERE Clause Editor
+### Runtime Parameters

-You can create and assign [runtime parameters](./edit-runtime-parameters), when using WHERE Clause.
+You can create and assign [runtime parameters](./edit-runtime-parameters) for the WHERE Clause.

 ****